TheLarkInn/artsy-webpack-tour/README.md

 ## Disclaimer: This may not match master!
 I will likely not keep this up to date with every change in master on webpack/webpack.
 Rather, the purpose is to teach how to read and view the flow of the compilation lifecycle through webpack.

+##Text Transcripts
+To make this searchable, the text of each image has been transcribed into the "transcripts" section.
+The title of each transcript anchors to the respective image.

 ### Help Wanted ❤😍💕❤😍💕❤😍💕❤😍💕❤😍

 ### Version (webpack 2.2.1+ from master)

 ![Step 1](https://github.com/TheLarkInn/artsy-webpack-tour/blob/master/images/webpack-narrative01.png)
 ![Step 2](https://github.com/TheLarkInn/artsy-webpack-tour/blob/master/images/webpack-narrative02.png)
 ![Step 3](https://github.com/TheLarkInn/artsy-webpack-tour/blob/master/images/webpack-narrative03.png)